 The following pages give a brief outline of all the awards on offer within the West Region:

 - Community Courses – These attendance courses are designed for the community to teach life support skills in dealing with adult, children and baby casualties.
-For more information, have a look at the following links: Community Life Support and Save a Baby’s Life.
+For more information, have a look at the following links: Save a Life Series.

 - Lifesaving – These awards cover teaching lifesaving skills from Rookie level (for those aged up to 12 years) to the Survive and Save Programme (for those aged 12+) where you can achieve the highest award Distinction.
 People of all ages can take a lifesaving award at a level to suit their age and ability.
 The Survive and Save Programme now covers lifesaving in the pool, at the beach and in stillwater locations and lifesaving sport.
 For more information on the awards, have a look at the following links: Rookie Lifeguard and Survive and Save Programme.